pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 ### [Advent of Code](https://adventofcode.com/)

 [Advent of Code](https://adventofcode.com/) (AoC) is a collection of programming puzzles.
 Every year since 2015 a new puzzle has been released every day from December 1st to 25th.
 Each puzzle has 2 parts.
 The first 10-15 puzzles of each year are usually easy to medium difficulty, and the last 10-15 puzzles of each year are usually hard.
 The puzzles are designed to be language agnostic, meaning you can solve them using any programming language.
-So if your goal to learn Rust then doing the puzzles on their own is not going to help you very much, but if you complete a puzzle and then review an experienced Rustacean's solution that could help teach you a lot of Rust.
+So if your goal is to learn Rust then just doing the puzzles is not going to help you very much, but if you complete a puzzle and then review an experienced Rustacean's solution that could help teach you a lot of Rust.

 The experienced Rustacean in this case would be fasterthanlime.
 On top of publishing his solutions for the 2020 and 2022 AoC puzzles he also wrote beginner-friendly blog posts explaining his thought process while solving each one.
 If you're going to do AoC to learn Rust then you should start with the 2020 puzzles and after completing each one read the corresponding fasterthanlime blog post on it.
 I wouldn't recommend going far past puzzle 10 for any given year because they can start to get really challenging and you'll be spending most of your time busting your brain trying to figure out how to solve the puzzle instead of learning Rust.